tetsuo-dev/tetsuo.dev-code/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+## Sign our code of conduct

+You can sign our code of conduct by adding your name to the document [CODE_OF_CONDUCT_SIGNATORIES.md](./CODE_OF_CONDUCT_SIGNATORIES.md) and doing a signed commit of the file.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our